Installation Walkthrough¶

 EFI System Partition:

-- Select free space on target disk
+- Select free space on the primary NVMe

 - "Add GPT Partition"

-- Size: 512M
+- Size:

-- Format: fat32
+512M - Format:

-- Mount: /boot/efi
+fat32 - Mount:

 Boot Partition:

-- Select remaining free space
+- Select remaining free space on the primary NVMe

 - "Add GPT Partition"

-- Size: 1G
+- Size:

-- Format: ext4
+1G - Format:

-- Mount: /boot
+ext4 - Mount:

-- Select remaining free space
+- Select remaining free space on the primary NVMe

 - "Add GPT Partition"